1syo/hubot-kenchankunsan/README.md

 # hubot-kenchankunsan

-A hubot script that does the things
+A hubot script that kenchankunsan

 See [`src/kenchankunsan.coffee`](src/kenchankunsan.coffee) for full documentation.